Washington D.C. & Northern VA's specialists in

 We choose a different location each time, making it more convenient for all based on mobility restrictions.
 Come meet others in a similar situation and find support in community.

-Come visit our clinic on H Street in historic downtown Washington DC, minutes from the White House and the National Mall.
+Come visit our flagship clinic on H Street in historic downtown Washington DC, minutes from the White House and the National Mall.
+Our brand new second clinic location is now open in Arlington, VA on Fort Myer Dr, next to the US Department Of State.

 Contact District Speech today.